Bachem Ba 349 Natter: Manned test flight

 The pilot was likely unconscious long before the crash.
 Bachem surmised Sieber had involuntarily pulled back on the control column under the effect of the 3 G acceleration.
 Examination of the canopy, which fell near the launch site, showed the tip of the latch was bent, suggesting it may not have been in the fully closed position at launch.
 The pilot's headrest had been attached to the underside of the canopy and as the canopy flew off the pilot's head would have snapped back suddenly about 25 cm, hitting the solid wooden rear upper cockpit bulkhead, and either knocking Sieber unconscious or breaking his neck.

 The accident reinforced Bachem's long held belief that the take-off and flight in the vicinity of the target bombers should be fully automated.
 The canopy latch was strengthened and the headrest was attached to the backboard of the cockpit.
-Before the introduction of the autopilot in the test programme, the control column would have a temporary locking device on it, which would allow the machine to ascend vertically to at least 1,000 m and then be removed by the pilot.
+Before the introduction of the autopilot in the test programme, the control column would have a temporary locking device on it, which would allow the aircraft to ascend vertically to at least 1,000 m and then be removed by the pilot.
 The Walter engine probably ceased operation because the Natter was virtually upside-down and air may have entered the intake pipes in the propellant tanks, starving the engine.
-Sieber had become the first person to take off vertically from the ground under pure rocket power, 16 years before Yuri Gagarin's Vostok 1 pioneering, peacetime orbital flight.
+Sieber had become the first person to take off vertically from the ground under pure rocket power, 16 years before Yuri Gagarin's Vostok 1, pioneering peacetime orbital flight.
 Following Sieber's death, all of the eight subsequent Natter flights were unmanned.